BambooFlower/Simple-Games/README.md

 # Simple-Games
 A Collection of Simple games

+- MATLAB: Collection of games made using MATLAB
+- Pygame: Collection of games made using the pyGame library
 - Unity: Collection of games made using the Unity game engine
-- Pygame: Collection of games made using the pyGame library